New Pets: Welcoming Your New Little Fur Ball

 The first thing you should do for your new puppy or kitten is make an appointment to see a veterinarian.
 Young animal's immune systems are not yet fully developed and are more vulnerable to some annoying parasites like fleas and worms, respiratory infections, and other health conditions.
 Your veterinarian will record your pet's weight, perform a physical exam, and possibly a fecal and/or blood test, in order to rule out parasites or other potential health problems.
 Seeing a veterinarian early is vital to your pet's health.
 There are several other conditions, such as orthopedic issues, that can be effectively treated if caught when animals are young.

 It's also important that your little pet sees the veterinarian because he or she has to get immunized.
 Puppies and kittens are initially immune to many diseases because of the antibodies they receive from their mothers' milk.
 However, after weaning they will need to receive a series of vaccines in order to develop their own higher level of immunity.

-Vaccinations for kittens generally include rabies, a "combination" vaccine for feline distemper and respiratory illness.
+Vaccinations for kittens generally include rabies, a "combination" vaccine for feline respiratory illness.
 In some cases vaccinations can also include feline leukemia, depending upon if the cat is an indoor or outdoor pet and where you live.